-Proposed Outcome Action Action Plan Accountability Comments To provide a forum for consultation on HITRANS policy After consulting with Partner Council Equalities Officers it was agreed that Councils would report back to HITRANS on transport equality issues raised in their Forums.
+Proposed Outcome Action Action Plan Timescale Accountability Comments To provide a forum for consultation on HITRANS policy After consulting with Partner Council Equalities Officers it was agreed that Councils would report back to HITRANS on transport equality issues raised in their Forums.
 This is facilitated through the Permanent Advisors Group.
-Timescale Ongoing Director / Advisors All Council Equalities officers consulted and engaged in discussion as to how best to integrate HITRANS actions with those of individual Councils.
+Ongoing Director / Advisors All Council Equalities officers consulted and engaged in discussion as to how best to integrate HITRANS actions with those of individual Councils.
 It was agreed that a regional forum was likely to be ineffective due to the size of the area and that each Council should consider transport agencies through their individual forums and report back through the PAs any issues identified.
 Equalities Item included on Agenda of all PA's Meetings as a result.
 An equality audit procedure for proposed initiatives and projects Develop and implement a procedure.
-During 2013 Director / Partnership Managers Not yet fully developed mainly due to lack of applicable projects.
+During 2017 Director / Partnership Managers Not yet fully developed but will be a feature in our forthcoming RTS refresh.